 How we view our ability to deal with family interactions can set the tone for how stressful we actually find family time to be around the holidays.
 Similarly, how we think about family members can affect our mood and stress levels.
-It may be a good idea to consciously practice shifting your perspective before going to that family gathering; I recommend practicing thoughts that will be more helpful and less emotionally taxing (i.e., “This is one of the few times we are all together”, or “Aunt Barb gets on my nerves, but I can appreciate her pecan pie”).
+It may be a good idea to consciously practice shifting your perspective before going to that family gathering; I recommend practicing thoughts that will be more helpful and less emotionally taxing (i.e., “This is one of the few times we are all together,” or “Aunt Barb gets on my nerves, but I can appreciate her pecan pie”).

-For some folks the holidays are a festive and social time, but for others it can be a lonely time due to strained family relationships or to being geographically isolated from loved ones.
-Staying physically active, spending time outside of your home, and volunteering locally can help with lonely feelings that add to holiday stress.
+For some folks the holidays are a festive and social time.
+For others it can be a lonely time due to strained family relationships or to being geographically isolated from loved ones.
+Staying physically active, spending time outside of your home, and volunteering can help with lonely feelings that add to holiday stress.
 Social support is critical during this time, and is a proven way to improve mental health.
 Additionally, for some of us, reflection on the past year brings up disappointments of unaccomplished goals.
 Acknowledge the disappointment, but don’t get stuck in it.
 It’s important to recognize the things you have done this year rather than focusing on what you have not done.

 Remember that the ups and downs you feel during the holidays are often a temporary stress response to what can be a stressful time of year.
 Making small shifts in your approach to the holidays can help you survive, and even thrive, through this time of year.
 If you need help with some of these skills, it might be a good idea to contact a professional who can provide guidance and support.
 You might cannot fully control the amount of holiday stress that comes up, but we can learn to manage it in healthy and constructive ways.